jameshibbard/blog/_posts/2023-06-21-automating-weekly-mysql-backups-email.md

 - At the bottom of the page, select _App Passwords_.
 - Create a new password and note it down for the next step.

+> If you don't see the _App Passwords_ option, you can also try the [direct link](https://myaccount.google.com/apppasswords).

 ### 5. Create the SASL Password File
 Create the file that will store your Gmail credentials: